lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 .. figure:: /_static/RSP_home.png
     :name: RSP_home

     This is what you should see when you point your browser to https://data.lsst.cloud/.
+The Notebook and Portal Aspects can be accessed by clicking on their respective icons on this dashboard.

 .. _Tools-RSP-Notebook: